shamby87/VSCode-tutorial/README.md

 ssh-add ~/.ssh/id_rsa
 ```

+If you are having trouble, [here](https://www.youtube.com/watch?v=F-u6SEDKGeI) is a video tutorial from a TA, Omar Ahmed, going through these steps.

-If you are still having issues with the ssh key setup, try the tutorial from CSE-IT under the "Key-based authentication" header [here](https://cse.umn.edu/cseit/self-help-guides/secure-shell-ssh).
+Additionally, you can try the tutorial from CSE-IT under the "Key-based authentication" header [here](https://cse.umn.edu/cseit/self-help-guides/secure-shell-ssh).

 ## Moving Files to the Remote Machine